 These birds and other items are available for sale.

-Mark Hibberd Fencing knocking in a 10 ft strainer to hang a galvanised steel gate from.
-All fencing materials supplied by Belvoir Sawmill, including creosoted stakes and stock netting.
+Mark Hibberd Fencing knocking in a 10 ft strainer to hang a galvanised steel gate.
+All fencing materials supplied by Belvoir Sawmill.

-A fantastic veranda bulit by Elements Stamford Carpentry using green oak beams and oak decking supplied by Belvoir Sawmill.
-All work completed by hand using traditional methods.
+An oak veranda made using green oak beams and oak decking supplied by Belvoir Sawmill.

 A slightly more unusual request, but a welcome order nonetheless.
 We simply provided the spruce log for the weightlifting bar below, and the customer put in the hard work to create the final product.

-The boards used in the distinctive fencing below were cut for David Greaves Landscape Design.
-The fence was boarded using waney-edge Douglas fir, arranged vertically to produce an effect quite different to the traditional feather-edge!
+The Douglas fir waney-edge boards used in the distinctive fencing below were cut for David Greaves Landscape Design.

-The oak posts used in the landscaping project below were also cut to order for David Greaves Landscape Design.
-The design incorporates oak newel posts and oak standing posts, both of which were cut from locally grown English oak.
+The oak posts used in the landscaping project below were cut to order for David Greaves Landscape Design.

-Mills Dockyard, Long Eaton.
-Belvoir Sawmill supplied the oak boards for the coaming of a 1898 Truscott motor boat renovation project.
+Belvoir Sawmill supplied the oak boards for the coaming of this 1898 Truscott motor boat renovation project.
 The 'quarter sawn' oak boards were steamed and bent around a jig to create the shape required.